Key Vitamins and Minerals for Healthy Hair, Skin, and Nails

 How Does Vitamin C Support Healthy Skin?

-Did you know that Vitamin C is a great vitamin for skin?
-Vitamin C plays an important role in collagen synthesis.† Vitamin C is an antioxidant and helps neutralize free radicals.†
+Did you know that Vitamin C is a great vitamin for supporting healthy skin?
+Vitamin C plays an important role in collagen synthesis.
+Vitamin C is an antioxidant and helps neutralize free radicals in the body.

 Learn More: What do Antioxidants Do? and Benefits of Vitamin C

-National survey data shows that about 45.9% of Americans do not eat enough of this water-soluble vitamin,2 and if you smoke, your needs are even greater.
-Aging also causes a decline of Vitamin C in the epidermis and the dermis of the skin.3 Taking a daily Vitamin C supplement may help fill nutrient gaps missing in your daily diet.
+While vitamin C deficiency was once common in sailors of yore, it is currently fairly rare in the United States, at only 5.9%.[3]
+However, national survey data shows that about 45.9% of Americans do not consume enough of this water-soluble vitamin in their diet, and if you smoke, your needs are even greater.
+This is because smoking places more oxidative stress on the body’s, which leads to more free radicals, so extra antioxidant vitamin c is needed to neutralize them.
+[4] Aging also causes a decline in Vitamin C in the epidermis and the dermis of the skin.[5]
+Taking a daily Vitamin C supplement may help fill nutrient gaps missing in your daily diet.

 What Are Good Sources of Vitamin C?

 Some good sources of Vitamin C include orange juice, broccoli, strawberries, cauliflower and watermelon.
-Consider Nature Made Hair, Skin, Nails Gummies, with 100 mg of Vitamin C per serving.
-The recommended daily intake of Vitamin C per day is 90 mg a day for men and 75 mg a day for women, but adults can consume up to 2,000 mg of Vitamin C in a day.
+Consider Nature Made Hair, Skin, Nails Gummies, with 15 mg of Vitamin C per serving.
+The recommended intake of Vitamin C per day is 90 mg a day for men and 75 mg a day for women.
+Smokers should add 35 mg to their daily amount.
+Additionally, pregnant women should increase their daily intake to 85 mg a day, and 120 mg a day while breastfeeding.
+The upper limit of vitamin C for adults is 2000 mg a day.[6]

 Learn More: How Much Vitamin C Should You Take?